mussa-shirazi-imply/imply-kubernetes/README.md

 ### deploy postgress deployment file `postgres-deployment.yaml`

-Create and review the `postgres-deployment.yaml` file in `postgresssql` folder.
-The file will deploy single pod of postgress which is running on port `5432` .
-It uses the config map we created `postgres-config` earlier to fetch env variables.And uses the persistentVolumeClaim `postgres-pv-claim` we created earlier to store the data.
+Create and review the `postgres-deployment.yaml` file in the `./postgressql` folder.
+The file will deploy a single PostgreSQL pod running on port `5432`.
+It uses the config map we created `postgres-config` earlier to fetch environment variables and the persistent volume claim `postgres-pv-claim` we created earlier to store data.

 ```